HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 On Thursday they defeated the York Cougars 5-3 at York.

-The Cougar scored three runs in the third for a 3-0 lead, but the Falcons answered with two in the fifth, two in the and one in the seventh to pick up the win.
+The Cougars scored three runs in the third for a 3-0 lead, but the Falcons answered with two in the fifth, two in the sixth, and one in the seventh to pick up the win.

 Jeffery Maidhof led Nation Ford with three hits.
 Xavier Cumbee added two hits and Tyler Causey got one hit and drove in a pair of runs.
 Ethan Mitchell led York with two hits.